 - Blend all dressing ingredients together in a powerful blender till smooth.

 - Place the kale into a large mixing bowl.
 Pour the dressing over the kale.
 Massage the kale thoroughly with your hands, until the kale is very well dressed and soft.
-Toss in the apricots, walnuts, and apple.
+Toss in the beans, apricots, walnuts, and apple.
 Mix everything well.
 Serve.

 Sweet, crunchy, tangy, and tart, all at once.
 What more can you ask for?
 Oh, yeah: healthy, too.